tiny-http/tiny-http/README.md

 Tiny-http handles everything that is related to client connections and data transfers and encoding.

-Everything else (multipart data, routing, etags, cache-control, HTML templates, etc.) must be handled by your code.
+Everything else (parsing the values of the headers, multipart data, routing, etags, cache-control, HTML templates, etc.) must be handled by your code.
 If you want to create a website in Rust, I strongly recommend using a framework instead of this library.

 [**Link to the documentation**](http://www.rust-ci.org/tomaka/tiny-http/doc/tiny-http/index.html) (note: the link works from time to time)